techyguyperplexable/Roblox-security-problem/README.md

 secure? not really
-Vulns? there are a lot of vulns, ios security is practically non existent on main client. right, roblox on linux is worse with Their APOkI being fucked
+Vulns? there are a lot of vulns, ios security is practically non existent on main client. right, roblox on linux is worse with Their API being fucked

 # What benefits soloware